Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Results

 \subsection{Sun shadow as a function of energy}

-In Figure \ref{fig:r_all_energies}, the shadow depth $s$, calculated as described above, is displayed for the three different energies.
-Each data point contains contributions by all five elements that were simulated with a composition according to the \textit{HGm} model.
+In Fig.~\ref{fig:r_all_energies}, the shadow depth $s$, calculated as described above, is displayed for the three different energies.
+Each data point contains contributions by all five elements that were simulated with a composition according to the HGm model.
 As expected, the points for $E=10\,\mathrm{TeV}$ overall show the smallest $s$, indicating a weaker shadow, while the points for $E=158\,\mathrm{TeV}$ overall show the largest $s$, indicating a stronger shadow.
-Besides that, the separation between the energies becomes stronger for seasons with high solar activity (season 11/12 until season 15/16).
-This is also expected, as the effect of increasing magnetic activity, and, in turn, magnetic field strength, is stronger the lower the energy of a particle is.
-In Figure \ref{fig:sunshadow_2007_to_2017_10tev}, \ref{fig:sunshadow_2007_to_2017_40tev}, and \ref{fig:sunshadow_2007_to_2017_160tev}, the full shadow plots can be seen for the different energies.
+In addition, the separation between the energies becomes stronger for seasons with high solar activity (season 2011-12 through season 2015-16).
+This is also expected, as the effect of increasing magnetic activity and, in turn, a stronger magnetic field impacts low-energy particles the most.
+In Figs.~\ref{fig:sunshadow_2007_to_2017_10tev}--\ref{fig:sunshadow_2007_to_2017_160tev}, the full shadow plots can be seen for the different energies.
 In agreement with the numerical results, the shadow becomes more disk-like for higher energies, yielding $s$ values close to unity, while it shows a distinct temporal variation at lower energies, resulting in a smearing of the shadow in seasons with high solar activity.

-In Figure \ref{fig:s_vs_E_8_9} and \ref{fig:s_vs_E_14_15}, the calculated $s$ is plotted for all 15 different combinations of energy and mass number for the season 08/09 and 14/15, respectively.
-These seasons were chosen as respective examples for periods with notably low and high solar activity (compare Figure \ref{fig:SunSpots}).
-For season 14/15 the behavior of $s$ as a function of energy and mass number is as expected: the shadow is stronger for high-energy particles with low atomic numbers and weaker for low-energy particles with high atomic numbers.
-For season 08/09, however, the picture is different.
+In Figs.~\ref{fig:s_vs_E_8_9} and \ref{fig:s_vs_E_14_15}, the calculated $s$ is plotted for all 15 different combinations of energy and mass number for the seasons 2008-09 and 2014/15, respectively.
+These seasons were chosen as respective examples for periods with notably low and high solar activity (compare with Fig.~\ref{fig:SunSpots}).
+For season 2014-15 the behavior of $s$ as a function of energy and mass number is as expected: the shadow is stronger for high-energy particles with low atomic numbers and weaker for low-energy particles with high atomic numbers.
+For season 2008-09, however, the picture is different.
 While for iron nuclei, $s$ increases with increasing energy, there is a peak structure for aluminum and nitrogen nuclei, and $s$ even decreases for helium and hydrogen nuclei.
 In order to better understand this effect, we reduce the particle properties to only one parameter in the following section.